denten-courses/form-formula-format/README.md

 ## Course Description

-In this graduate seminar we will cover the major literary, philosophical, and theoretical texts related to the long history of formalism.
+In this seminar we will cover the major literary, philosophical, and theoretical texts related to the long history of formalism.
 Canonical texts in aesthetic theory from Plato, Hegel, Hans-Georg Gadamer, Viktor Shklovsky, Roman Jakobson, Leon Trotsky, Percy Lubbock, W.M.
 Wimsatt, Renee Wellek,